Freakazoid!: Reception

 The series won a Daytime Emmy Award for Outstanding Special Class Animated Program.

 Bruce Timm said that the series still has a cult following of fans who ask him questions about the series whenever they meet him.

 According to Timm, the character's co-creator, he actually has a preference for the second season:

-Video on demand

-United States

-As of June 2022, the series is currently available to stream for free in the United States on Tubi.
-It is also available to purchase on DVD and digital stores.
-In Latin America, the show streams on HBO Max.

-International

-The entire series is currently available for purchase on Amazon Prime Video in Italy.

 Merchandise

 Print

 Freakazoid never had his own comic book, but he did make a special guest crossover in issue #35 of the Animaniacs comic book published by DC Comics.

 Home video

 Warner Home Video has released the entire series on DVD in Region 1.

-In popular culture
+Legacy

 The sixth season episode of Teen Titans Go!, "Huggbees", aired on November 14, 2020, and features Freakazoid helping the Teen Titans defeat the Lobe and Brain when they join forces.
 It was mentioned by Freakazoid that Steven Spielberg would have to approve the crossover which led to Robin sending a message to Steven who approves of the crossover.
 According to Rugg, the production team for the show had sent him a script involving Freakazoid in December 2019 which he approved.
 The episode has Rugg, David Warner, Ed Asner, and Joe Leahy reprising their respective roles.